-- appoints our independent registered public accounting firm; - evaluates the independent registered public accounting firm's qualifications, independence and performance; - determines the engagement of the independent registered public accounting firm; - reviews and approves the scope of the annual audit and the audit fee; - discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly consolidated financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; - monitors the rotation of partners of the independent registered public accounting firm on our engagement team in accordance with requirements established by the SEC; - is responsible for reviewing our consolidated financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC; - reviews our critical accounting policies and estimates; and - · reviews the audit committee charter and the committee's performance at least annually.
+- appoints our independent registered public accounting firm; - evaluates the independent registered public accounting firm's qualifications, independence and performance; - determines the engagement of the independent registered public accounting firm; - reviews and approves the scope of the annual audit and the audit fee; - discusses with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly consolidated financial statements; - approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; - monitors the rotation of partners of the independent registered public accounting firm on our engagement team in accordance with requirements established by the SEC; - is responsible for reviewing our consolidated financial statements and our management's discussion and analysis of financial condition and results of operations to be included in our annual and quarterly reports to be filed with the SEC; - reviews our critical accounting policies and estimates; and - reviews the audit committee charter and the committee's performance at least annually.

-Prior to the Merger, the members of the Restoration Robotics audit committee were Gil Kliman, M.D., Frederic Moll, M.D., and Shelley Thunen (Chair).
-During the 2019 fiscal year, the Restoration Robotics' audit committee met four times.
+During the 2020 fiscal year, the audit committee met four times.
 The current members of our audit committee are Louise Lacchin, Fritz LaPorte and Anthony Natale, M.D.
 Ms. Lacchin serves as the chair of the audit committee.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
 Our board of directors has determined that Mr. LaPorte is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of Nasdaq.
 Under the rules of the SEC, members of the audit committee must also meet heightened independence standards.
 Our board of directors has determined that each of Louise Lacchin, Fritz LaPorte and Anthony Natale, M.D. are independent under the applicable rules of the SEC and Nasdaq.
-Since the Merger, our audit committee has met one time during the 2019 fiscal year.
 The audit committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq rules.
 A copy of the audit committee charter is available to security holders on the Company's website at http://ir.venusconcept.com.